Bay Area Climate Collaborative: History

+In 2015, the Bay Area Climate Collaborative became part of Prospect Silicon Valley, an innovation hub for urban sustainability solutions based in San Jose.

 Compact

-In 2006, The Bay Area Climate Compact (BACC) was signed by the Cities of San Francisco, San Jose, and Oakland.
+In 2006, The Bay Area Climate Compact (BACC) was signed by the cities of San Francisco, San Jose, and Oakland.
 The compact states that cities commit to creating a public-private identity that best serves the region, its municipalities, institutions, and communities to meet the state of California's goals for reducing greenhouse gas emissions (Global Warming Solutions Act of 2006).
 The compact also stated its dedication to helping Bay Area communities prepare for and adapt to the impacts of climate change.

 As of August 2010, 15 regional municipalities had signed the Bay Area Climate Compact.